Samizo-AITL/zenn-articles/articles/en/02_control/08_pid_fsm_10pct_threshold_design.md

 title: The Rationale Behind the “10% Rule” for Introducing FSM into PID Control
 ---

-# 【Control:08】🧯 The Rationale Behind the “10% Rule” for Introducing FSM into PID Control
+# 【Control】🧯 08.
+The Rationale Behind the “10% Rule” for Introducing FSM into PID Control
 topics: ["control", "PID", "FSM", "reliability design", "industrial control"]

 ---